proxyco/jc-sskr/README.md

 This table below also establishes provenance (repository of origin, permalink, and commit id) for files included from repositories that are outside of this repository.
-Contributors to these files are listed in the commit history for each repository, first with changes found in the commit history of this repo, then in changes in the commit history of their repo of their origin.
+Contributors to these files are listed in the commit history for each repository, first with changes found in the commit history of this repo, then in changes in the commit history of their repo of origin.

 | File   | From   | Commit  | Authors & Copyright (c)  | License  |
 | ------ | ------ | ------- | ------------------------ | -------- |